microsoft/sqldev/pages/php/sles/php-suse-1.md

   - /php/sles/step/1
 ---

-> In this section, you will get SQL Server vNext running on RedHat Enterprise Linux.
+> In this section, you will get SQL Server vNext running on SUSE Linux Enterprise Server.
 After that you will install the necessary dependencies to create PHP apps with SQL Server

 ## Step 1.1 Install SQL Server
 {% include partials/install_sql_server_linux_sles.md %}